jhcha08/3DGS-Docker/README.md

 This is the dockerized version of the 3DGS.
 It doesn't need the conda environment or other complex settings.

+In the ```Dockerfile```, I have set it up to install almost all the packages and libraries required to run the 3DGS code.

-I used the docker image from nvcr.io/nvidia/pytorch:22.06-py3 that supports python 3.8, torch 1.13.0, and cuda 11.7.
+I used the docker image from ```nvcr.io/nvidia/pytorch:22.06-py3``` that supports python 3.8, torch 1.13.0, and cuda 11.7.

 Now, it only supports ```train.py``` and ```render.py```, not ```convert.py``` and SIBR viewer.
 I will fix this problem soon.